mitsuhiko/lucumr/2022/11/23/stack-tokens.rst

 Lifetime Reduction
 ------------------

-The reason `with()` gets around this is that it can control the scope of the invoked function which means that it can reduce the lifetime of the borrowed reference to the duration of the stack frame.
+The reason `with()` gets around this is that it can guarantee that a reference that it passes to the closure, cannot escape it.
 This works, but it's incredibly inconvenient.
 Here an `example from MiniJinja
 <https://github.com/mitsuhiko/minijinja/blob/202fc880df5d90bcbb3f8276a48bfa408ebc78c3/minijinja/src/key/mod.rs#L228>`__
 about how annoying this API really can be: